mrboom192/myjournal/README.md

 </div>

 **MyJournal**
 The MyJournal App is an application designed to help users write down information, organize their ideas, design their own avatar, and compete in challenges with their friends through a ranking system.

-In designing the MyJournal interface, our primary objectives were to enhance learnability, usability, flexibility, and robust- ness.
+In designing the MyJournal interface, our primary objectives were to enhance learnability, usability, flexibility, and robustness.

 We aimed for users to utilize the app as they would any standard note-taking and journaling application, while also incorporating engaging features to boost productivity.
-Whether new to writing, MyJournal provides personalized prompts, tracking, and resources to help you in your daily life.
+MyJournal provides personalized prompts, tracking, and resources to help you in your daily life.

 ## Features: